 South Africa offers something for everyone: a beautiful, diverse landscape, many different cultures, wicked wildlife-watching opportunities, friendly people, vibrant cities, the best beaches and of course a wide range of adventure activities for thrill-seekers.
-South African hostels rank among the best in the world with amazing facilities and great vibes thereby making South Africa an absolute backpackers mecca.
+Backpacking South Africa is easy and South African hostels rank among the best in the world with amazing facilities and great vibes.
+South Africa is an absolute backpackers mecca.

 If I haven’t convinced you yet, below are 10 extra reasons to go backpacking in South Africa!
 Will you let me know, whether you ‘ticked’ all experiences?